Doctoral Programme in Clinical Research - Admission Criteria and Instructions for Applicants

 The applicant must deliver all required documents by the end of the application period.
 Any late submissions will not be processed.

-In the selection process, the following factors are emphasized: quality and feasibility of the research plan, applicant’s merits and completed studies as well as applicant’s capability and motivation to complete a doctoral degree.
+In the selection process, the following factors are emphasized: quality and feasibility of the research plan, applicant’s merits and completed studies as well as applicant’s capability and motivation to complete a doctoral degree (if you wish, you can mention the JUFO classification and impact factor of your publications in your application).
 The applicant’s research topic must fit in with the profile of the Doctoral Programme.
+Any other funding received by the applicant for doctoral studies and the phase of the thesis are taken into consideration when determining the duration of the Doctoral researcher position.

-The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 5 September 2025 at the latest.
+The applicants who have completed their prior degree in a country other than Finland and who are granted a study right in this call, need to deliver either the original degree certificates or certified copies of the original degree certificates and their translations to the University of Turku, as instructed in the admission notification, on 6 March 2026 at the latest.
 If the admitted applicant does not deliver the required certificates by the deadline, they forfeit the study right.
-Instructions on delivering certificates and country-specific requirements.
+Link to the instructions on delivering certificates and country-specific requirements.

 Appeal for rectification

-If an applicant is dissatisfied with the result of the student selection (right to study for a doctoral degree), he/she has the right to submit an application for the rectification of the decision to the Faculty in question within 14 days of the official publishing of the results.
+If an applicant is dissatisfied with the result of the student selection (right to study for a doctoral degree), they have the right to submit an application for the rectification of the decision to the Faculty in question within 14 days of the official publishing of the results.